Assessing imbalance in signed brain networks: Results

 \subsubsection{Traditionally or relaxedly balanced?}

 Motivated by the last observation, we now employ our benchmarks to probe the patterns of structural (im)balance at the mesoscopic level.
-We also explicitly notice that speaking of balance theory for brain networks may appear a bit improper: still, this is the only existing framework to interpret our results.\\
+We also explicitly acknowledge that discussing balance theory for brain networks may seem somewhat inappropriate; nonetheless, this is the only existing framework to interpret our results.\\

-\textit{Traditional theory of balance.} According to the strong variant of the traditional theory of balance (TBT), the optimal partition of the set of nodes of a network consists of two groups, whose internal (external) connections are dominated by positive (negative) signs; by contrast, the weak variant of the TBT allows for any number of groups.
-More formally, both versions of the TBT can be probed by minimising the \emph{frustration}, defined as
+\textit{Traditional theory of balance.} According to the strong variant of the Traditional Balance Theory (TBT), the optimal partition of a network set of nodes consists of two groups, whose internal (external) connections are positive (negative); by contrast, the weak variant of the TBT allows for any number of groups.
+More formally, both versions of the TBT can be probed by finding the partition $\bm{\sigma}$ that minimises the \emph{frustration}, defined as

 i.e. as the number of negative links within modules (indicated with a filled dot) plus the number of positive links between modules (indicated with an empty dot).
+Let us also remark that minimising $F$ leads to results that are very similar to the ones obtained upon maximising the signed modularity~\cite{gallo2024assessing}.

-As figs.~\ref{fig:10} and~\ref{fig:11} show, minimising $F$ always leads to a smaller number of communities with respect to the one revealed by minimising BIC: in fact, from $2$ to $4$, depending on the projection.
-The na\"ive and bSCM-induced ones are the most similar, as $2$ mostly positive blocks (one being much larger than the others), separated by a vast majority of negative links, are individuated.
-The na\"ive, $F$-induced partition also illustrates the way the optimisation of $F$ works: the large number of positive links leads $F$ to collect them together, being more convenient to accommodate a small number of negative links within a larger, mostly positive, block than letting a large number of positive links be placed between blocks.
-In any case, the minimisation of $F$ further confirms that none of our projections obeys the traditional formulation of the balance theory.\\
+The na\"ive, $F$-induced partition in fig.~\ref{fig:10} illustrates a first way the optimisation of $F$ works: a large number of positive links leads $F$ to collect them together, being more convenient to accommodate a small number of negative links within a larger, mostly positive, block than letting a large number of positive links be placed between blocks.
+The heterogeneous, $F$-induced partition in fig.~\ref{fig:10}, instead, illustrates a second way the optimisation of $F$ works: a large number of negative links leads $F$ to split them, even at the price of creating many singletons.
+In any case, the minimisation of $F$ further confirms that none of our projections obeys the traditional formulation of the Balance Theory.\\

 \textit{Statistical theory of balance.} Such a result motivates us to inspect the theory of balance best accommodating our observations.
-To answer such a question, let us, first, notice that the TBT can be formalised upon writing
+To answer such a question, let us first notice that the TBT can be formalised upon writing

 and

 with $p_{rr}^+$ indicating the probability that any two nodes belonging to the same block $r$ are connected by a positive link, $p_{rs}^+$ indicating the probability that any two nodes belonging to the different blocks $r$ and $s$ are connected by a positive link and analogously for their negative counterparts.
 As noticed in~\cite{gallo2024assessing}, however, the positions defining the TBT can be replaced with the milder ones reading